-As such you will need to make sure that you are fully supporting baby’s body using just one hand as you will need to other to bathe them.
+As such you will need to make sure that you are fully supporting your baby’s body using just one hand as you will need the other to bathe them.

 The one hand that you are using to support them will need to be placed under their back to support the head and neck.